-- (1) Committee Chair - (2) Our Board of Directors has determined that Messrs.
-Foster, Steele, Sterrett and Ullem satisfy the requirements for independence and financial literacy under the rules and regulations of the NYSE and the Securities and Exchange Commission ("SEC"), satisfy the financial sophistication requirements of the NYSE, and qualify as audit committee financial experts as defined under SEC rules and regulations. - (3) The Board intends to appoint Ms. Harper to the Audit & Finance Committee upon her joining the Board immediately following the 2023 Annual Meeting.
-Ms. Harper satisfies the requirements for independence and financial literacy under the rules and regulations of the NYSE and the SEC and satisfies the financial sophistication requirements of the NYSE. - (4) As of January 2, 2023 Ms. Rahman replaced Dr. Kesner on the Compensation & Talent Development Committee. - (5) The Board intends to appoint Mr. Thomas to each of the Compensation & Talent Development Committee and the Capital Allocation Advisory Committee upon his appointment as a director immediately following the 2023 Annual Meeting. - (6) The Capital Allocation Advisory Committee was formed on November 22, 2022 - (7) Non-voting member who will become a voting member immediately following the 2023 Annual Meeting.
+(1) Committee Chair

+- (2) Our Board of Directors has determined that Ms. Harper and Messrs.
+Foster, Steele, Sterrett and Ullem satisfy the requirements for independence and financial literacy under the rules and regulations of the NYSE and the Securities and Exchange Commission ("SEC") and satisfy the financial sophistication requirements of the NYSE and Messrs.
+Foster, Steele, Sterrett and Ullem qualify as audit committee financial experts as defined under SEC rules and regulations. - (3) As of February 16, 2023, the Board appointed Ms. Harper to the Audit & Finance. - (4) Mr. Ullem served on the Audit & Finance Committee and the Capital Allocation Advisory Committee during the entirety of fiscal 2023 but will not be standing for re-election to the Board at the annual meeting. - (5) As of January 2, 2023 the Board appointed Ms. Rahman to replace Dr. Kesner on the Compensation & Talent Development Committee.
+As of May 8, 2023 the Board appointed Ms. Rahman to replace Mr. Rickertsen as Chair of the Compensation & Talent Development Committee. - (6) As of February 16, 2023 the Board appointed Mr. Thomas to the Compensation & Talent Development Committee and the Capital Allocation Advisory Committee. - (7) As of October 2, 2023 the Board appointed Mr. Kwilinski to the Capital Allocated Advisory Committee to fill the vacancy created by Mr. Salmon's retirement. - (8) Non-voting member who became a voting member immediately following the 2023 Annual Meeting. - 24 BERRY GLOBAL GROUP, INC. | 2024 Proxy Statement